Pistonight/celer/packages/celer-user-docs/README.md

     - _Equipment::Shield<Pot Lid>:
         comment: DO NOT BREAK
 ```
-The engine has an [internal page](https://itntpiston.github.io/celer?Internal=1&Id=Presets) that shows all supported presets
+The web app has an [internal page](https://celer.itntpiston.app?Internal=Presets) that shows all supported presets

 ### String Typing
 Most strings in the route engine supports adding a type to the string, which will cause the doc to be rendered using custom color.